-Rorke’s Drift in South Africa was the site of a famous battle during the Anglo-Zulu Wars in which 139 British soldiers fiercely and successfully defended the area and their garrison against between four and five thousand Zulu Warriors.
+Rorke’s Drift in South Africa was the site of a famous battle during the Anglo-Zulu Wars in which 139 British soldiers fiercely and successfully defended the area and their garrison against between 4,000-5,000 Zulu Warriors.

 Today, there is a British memorial at Rorke’s Drift, where visitors can tour the battlefield and view the visitor centre.
-Most visitors also take the opportunity to visit the nearby Isandlwana Battlefield.
+At the battlefield also stands a white stone obelisk memorial.
+Most visitors also take the opportunity to visit the nearby Isandlwana Battlefield as well.

 The easiest way of reaching Rorke’s Drift is by car.
 Find it off the R68 from Dundee to Nqutu or the R33 between Dundee and Pomeroy – both gravel roads.